 The scoring algorithm for M-CHAT-R is as follows:

-For most items, YES is a typical response, and NO is an at-risk response.
-HOWEVER, items 2, 5, and 12 are reverse scored, meaning that NO is a typical response and YES is an at-risk response.
-To score the M-CHAT-R, add up the number of at-risk responses, and follow the algorithm below:
+For most items, YES is a low likelihood response (0 points), and NO indicates an elevated likelihood response (1 point).
+HOWEVER, items 2, 5, and 12 are reverse scored, meaning that NO is a low likelihood response (0 points) and YES indicates an elevated likelihood (1 point).
+To score the M-CHAT-R, add up the number of elevated likelihood responses, and follow the algorithm below:

-• Total Score 0-2: The score is LOW risk.
+- Total Score 0-2 : The score indicates LOW likelihood for autism.
 No Follow-Up needed.
 Child has screened negative.
-Rescreen at 24 months if the child is younger than 2 years old (or after 3 months has elapsed), and refer as needed if developmental surveillance or other tools suggest risk for ASD.
+Refer as needed if developmental surveillance or other tools suggest increased likelihood for autism.
+Rescreen at 24 months if the child is younger than 2 years old.

-• Total Score 3-7 : The score is MODERATE risk.
-Administer the M-CHAT-R Follow-Up items that correspond to the at-risk responses.
-Only those items which were scored at risk need to be completed.
-If 2 or more items continue to be at-risk, refer the child immediately for (a) early intervention and (b) diagnostic evaluation.
+- Total Score 3-7 : The score indicates MODERATE likelihood for autism.
+Administer the M-CHAT-R Follow-Up items that correspond to the elevated likelihood responses.
+Only those items which were scored as elevated likelihood need to be completed.
+If 2 or more items continue to indicate elevated likelihood, the result is a positive screen.
+Refer the child immediately for (a) early intervention and (b) diagnostic evaluation.

-• Total Score: 8-20 : The score is HIGH risk.
+- Total Score: 8-20 : The score indicates HIGH likelihood for autism.
+The child has screened positive.
 It is not necessary to complete the M-CHAT-R Follow-Up at this time.
 Bypass Follow-Up, and refer immediately for (a) early intervention and (b) diagnostic evaluation.

 Please note, subsets of items (e.g., best7) are no longer recommended.
 Total score should include all M-CHAT-R items.